Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Experiments

 \section{Experiments}

 We evaluated the proposed certifiable alignment method through simulation and real-world experiments.
-Simulations enabled ablation studies on motion patterns, redundant constraints, initial estimates, and noise to assess observability and accuracy.
+Simulations enabled ablation studies on motion patterns, redundant constraints, initial estimates, velocities and noise to assess observability and accuracy.
 Real-world tests in urban environments demonstrated robustness under realistic GNSS conditions.
 The method was compared with two Doppler-based baselines.
-The first baseline is a traditional velocity vector registration approach \cite{zhang_vboba_2020} using SPV velocity estimates \cite{groves_principles_2013} aligned via SVD:
+The first baseline is a traditional velocity vector registration approach \cite{zhang_vboba_2020} using single point velocity (SPV) estimates \cite{groves_principles_2013} aligned via SVD:

 The second baseline, adapted from \cite{cao_gvins_2022}, directly uses raw Doppler measurements.
 Originally for $\mathrm{SO(2)}$, we generalized it to $\mathrm{SO(3)}$ to handle full 3D rotations.
 It estimates initial attitude via Gauss-Newton optimization of Doppler residuals across multiple satellites and epochs.